We encourage you to plan a visit to our school. Until then, here are some facts and figures to familiarize you with Good Counsel.

 and Figures

-Academic facilities: 11 science and technology labs, 150 seat chapel, 650+ seat state-of-the-art Performing Arts Center including dance studio, library
+Academic facilities: 12 science and technology labs, 150 seat chapel, 650+ seat state-of-the-art Performing Arts Center including dance studio, the Thomas Fortune Fay Learning Center, and Steve Dean Memorial Library

 Alumni: Over 13,000 living alumni

-Athletic facilities: two indoor gyms, a new turf field, new running track, baseball stadium with batting cages, five practice fields, two weight rooms, comprehensive athletic training room
+Athletic facilities: Two indoor gyms, a new turf field, Olympic running track, baseball stadium with batting cages, five practice fields, two weight rooms, comprehensive athletic training room

 Average class size: 20

-Co-curricular activities: Students participate in more than 50 clubs and organizations
+Co-curricular activities: Students participate in over 50 clubs and organizations

 Faith: 53% of GC students are Catholic; however, all faiths find a home at GC